veydantkatyal/gpt-review-analysis/README.md

 # ChatGPT Reviews Analysis with Python

-This project performs sentiment analysis on user reviews of ChatGPT using Python.
+This project performs sentiment analysis on user reviews of ChatGPT.
 It explores textual data to extract meaningful insights about user satisfaction, commonly used words, and overall sentiment polarity.

 ---